eebasso/WarpX/Docs/source/usage/parameters_old.rst

       - **Numerical stability:**

-        - Rhobust to finite-grid instability (does not require cells that resolve the plasma Debye length).
+        - Robust to finite-grid instability (does not require cells that resolve the plasma Debye length).
         - Numerically stable for large :math:`\Delta t` (does not require resolving the plasma period or satisfying the CFL condition for light waves).
         - Practical limits on :math:`\Delta t` set by solver efficiency, number of particle cell crossings, and physics resolution.